DSprtn/GTFO_VR_Plugin/README.md

 #### HAMMER

 	You have to charge the hammer just like in non-VR GTFO.
 Release the button at the beginning of your swing and you will have a ~.7s window to make a hit with it.
+There is a config option to use the 'old' VR hammer which swings by itself.

 #### AIMING

 	Double handed aiming is triggered by the proximity of your offhand (the one without a weapon) to the weapon grip.
 Bring your offhand to the gun's grip as you would IRL and you will enable it.
 	Bring your offhand far enough away and you will disable it.
+	This can be tweaked/disabled in the config.

 #### WATCH